-More than 3,000 KIPP teachers are working every day to ensure our students gain the knowledge, skills, and character they need to succeed in college and in life.
-As we grow toward our goal of serving 55,000 students by 2015, we have hundreds of opportunities for passionate, dedicated teachers who want to make an impact on the lives of students from underserved communities.
+More than 3,800 KIPP teachers are working every day to ensure our students gain the knowledge, skills, and character they need to succeed in college and in life.
+As we grow, we have hundreds of opportunities for passionate, dedicated teachers who want to make an impact on the lives of students from underserved communities.
 Apply now >

 At KIPP, you never stop learning.